shayen71421/sahrdayadashboard/blueprint.md

     *   Implement a handler function for the delete button that confirms the deletion and calls the `deleteCurriculumSubject` function.
 After successful deletion, refetch and display the updated list of subjects for the selected semester.

 *   **Implement adding new curriculum labs to a semester:** Implement managing labs as a separate type from subjects.
-    *   **Create a `addCurriculumLab` function:** Define an asynchronous function in `/home/user/sahrdayadashboard/src/utils/department_dashboard_function.js` that takes `departmentId`, `programId`, `schemeId`, `semesterId`, and `labData` (including name, code, credit, elective status, and PDF file) as arguments.
-This function will:
-        *   Upload the PDF file to Firebase Storage with a structured name (e.g., `gs://college-website-27cf1.firebasestorage.app/[departmentId]/curriculum&Syllabus/[programId]/schemes/[schemeId]/semesters/[semesterId]/labs/[lab-name].pdf`).
-        *   Add a new document to a "labs" subcollection under the specified semester document, including the lab details and the downloaded URL of the uploaded PDF.
-    *   Add a UI element (e.g., a form) within the semester details view in `/home/user/sahrdayadashboard/src/app/department-dashboard/[departmentId]/curriculum-syllabus/page.tsx` to input new lab details and upload the PDF, triggering the `addCurriculumLab` function.
-*   **Implement fetching and displaying labs for a selected semester:**
-    *   **Create a `getCurriculumLabs` function:** Define an asynchronous function in `/home/user/sahrdayadashboard/src/utils/department_dashboard_function.js` that takes `departmentId`, `programId`, `schemeId`, and `semesterId` as arguments.
-    *   This function will fetch all lab documents from the "labs" subcollection for the given semester.
-    *   Modify the semester details view in `/home/user/sahrdayadashboard/src/app/department-dashboard/[departmentId]/curriculum-syllabus/page.tsx` to display the fetched labs, including their names and a link to the uploaded PDF.
-*   **Implement deleting labs from a semester:**
-    *   **Create a `deleteCurriculumLab` function:** Define an asynchronous function in `/home/user/sahrdayadashboard/src/utils/department_dashboard_function.js` that takes `departmentId`, `programId`, `schemeId`, `semesterId`, and `labId` as arguments.
-    *   This function will first delete the corresponding PDF file from Firebase Storage using the stored download URL or file path.
-Then, it will delete the lab document from the "labs" subcollection.
-    *   Add a delete button next to each displayed lab in the semester details view in `/home/user/sahrdayadashboard/src/app/department-dashboard/[departmentId]/curriculum-syllabus/page.tsx`.
-Implement a handler function for the delete button that confirms the deletion and calls the `deleteCurriculumLab` function.
-After successful deletion, refetch and display the updated list of labs for the selected semester.

 *   **Fixing Errors:**

-*   **Continue troubleshooting TypeScript error for missing `isLab` on state reset:** Re-examine the code on line 320 of `/home/user/sahrdayadashboard/src/app/department-dashboard/[departmentId]/curriculum-syllabus/page.tsx` and ensure `isLab: false` is explicitly included in the object passed to `setNewSubjectData` when resetting the state.

 *   **Implement deleting schemes from a program:**
     *   **Create a `deleteCurriculumScheme` function:** Define an asynchronous function that takes `departmentId`, `programId`, and `schemeId` as arguments.
 This function will use your Firebase utility functions to delete the document corresponding to the specified scheme.